-Man carries Covid positive daughter's body on shoulders for cremation
+Man Carries Covid Positive Daughter's Body On Shoulders For Cremation

 A day earlier, a video grab of a man carrying the body of his mother, who too died due to Covid-19, for cremation on his shoulder in Himachal Pradesh was widely shared on social media.

-The man belonged to Bhangwar village near Ranital town, some 30 km from Dharamshala in Kangra district.
+The man belonged to Bhangwar village near Ranital town, some 30 km from Dharamshala in Kangra district.—IANS